Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 The orchestrator will be the software core of the project.
 It will not be a simple test script, but a lightweight control layer responsible for message routing, context construction, and global session management.

 The natural choice will be Python, since this language will make it possible to build clear, modular logic that can easily evolve over time.
-The orchestrator will most likely use a standard HTTP library to communicate with the Ollama APIs running on both machines.
+The orchestrator will most likely use a standard HTTP library to communicate with the Llama.cpp APIs running on both machines.

 It will also include an internal data structure responsible for storing the conversation history, along with a prompt-formatting layer so that each model receives usable context.

-The program will begin by loading a configuration defining the essential parameters --> IP addresses or DNS names of both nodes, ports used by the Ollama services, model names, inference settings, maximum number of turns, and possibly dedicated system instructions for each role.
+The program will begin by loading a configuration defining the essential parameters --> IP addresses or DNS names of both nodes, ports used by the Llama.cpp services, model names, inference settings, maximum number of turns, and possibly dedicated system instructions for each role.

 This configuration phase will be important because it will make it possible to keep the application logic clearly separated from the experiment parameters.